 Housing costs in Tustin are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Tustin is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Tustin isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Tustin are a mix of both white- and blue-collar jobs.
 Overall, Tustin is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Tustin who work in office and administrative support (13.08%), management occupations (12.30%), and sales jobs (11.17%).

 Also of interest is that Tustin has more people living here who work in computers and math than 95% of the places in the US.